 - Spread the mixture into the prepared pans and press firmly with a spatula to evenly fill.
 Sprinkle the chocolate and peanut butter chips onto the top of the granola and gently press them down with the spatula.

-- Let sit at room temperature for 15-20 minutes or until mostly cooled and set; lift out of the pan and cut into bars.
+- Let sit for 15-20 minutes or until mostly cooled and set*; lift out of the pan and cut into bars.

 Nutrition info: